protocol/research-website/content/posts/202103-proofs-release-6/index.md

 [isolate](https://github.com/filecoin-project/rust-fil-proofs/pull/1427)
 the 'Precommit Phase 2' stage of sealing, which is primarily the tree building.
-Enabling this feature allows us to better benchmark GPU work so that we can have an apples to apples comparison on the performance.
+Enabling this feature allows us to better benchmark GPU work so that we can have an apples-to-apples comparison on the performance.

 The proofs team is happy to share that the results of this testing are very promising!